I'm Movin' On (Rascal Flatts song): Recording

 While recording the song and trying to perfect the vocals, Gary LeVox frequently became emotional, later saying "I was getting choked up recording it after singing it over and over and trying to get it right."
 According to Joe Don Rooney, "D. Vincent and Phillip [the writers] came in and listened to the final mix.
 D. Vincent had been having some tough times when he wrote that song.
 When he got up, he was walking out and said, 'Boys, I got to get me a beer.
 That one hit too close to home.
 But I do love it.'
 He shook our hands and walked out.
 That was very, very touching."

-Garth Brooks had the song on hold first but decided to let Rascal Flatts have the song out of respect for Rooney, who, like Brooks, is a native of the state of Oklahoma.
+Garth Brooks had the song on hold initially, but decided to let Rascal Flatts have the song out of respect for Rooney — who, like Brooks, is a native of the state of Oklahoma.

 Critical reception

 The song won the Song of the Year award at the 38th annual Academy of Country Music awards, at which Rascal Flatts also won Top Vocal Group.
 Joe Don Rooney, Rascal Flatts' lead guitarist, said in an interview with USA Weekend that he considers the song an example of how the band interacts with their fans: "One time, a guy told us he was addicted to drugs and was considering suicide, then he heard our song 'I'm Movin' On.'
 He didn't say that the song alone changed his life.
 But it opened his mind to the thought that he could change his life, and he did."

+In 2009, Country Universe ranked the song #3 on their list of the 201 Greatest Singles of the Decade for the 2000s, with writer Tara Seetharam saying: "The lyrics alone are gripping, but they’re paired with an emotive, melancholy melody that is one of the best-composed of the decade."